Copkiller: Public Image Ltd

 John Lydon's Post-punk group Public Image Ltd (PiL) was supposed to score the soundtrack for the film and worked on the material with his band mates Keith Levene and Martin Atkins (over the phone, by long distance).

-In early November 1982 PiL announced the imminent release of a new single, "Blue Water", and a six-track mini album, You Are Now Entering a Commercial Zone, on their new label, which was supposed to release the unused music for Copkiller.
-This did not happen, with the band instead continuing to record a full-length album at South Park Studios.
+In early November 1982 PiL announced the imminent release of a new single, "Blue Water", and a six-track mini album, You Are Now Entering a Commercial Zone, on their new label, which was supposed to feature the unused/unreleased music made for Copkiller.
+Nevertheless and for some reason this did not happen, with the band instead choosing to continue recording a full-length album at South Park Studios.

 In mid-1983 in PiL's absence, Keith Levene took the unfinished album tapes and did his own mix.
 He then flew over to London and presented them to Richard Branson as the finished new PiL album for Virgin Records: Commercial Zone.
 For his part, John Lydon decided to completely abandon the tapes and re-record the whole album from scratch with session musicians.
 This new version of Commercial Zone became This Is What You Want...
 This Is What You Get in 1984.

 The song "The Order of Death" from This Is What You Want...
 This Is What You Get is a reference to the film.
 The line "This is what you want...
-This is what you get", which gives his title to the album, appears in "The Order of Death".
+This is what you get", which was used for the title of the album, appears both in the song "The Order of Death" and the novel of the same name.